 Left Pedipalp (male sexual organ) of Metellina segmentata

-Tarsus 1 and metatarsus of Metellina segmentata (top) and M. mengei below.
+Tarsus 1 and metatarsus of a male Metellina segmentata (top) and M. mengei below.
 Note the long ventral hairs on the tarsus and metatarsus of M. mengei, which are a good aid to distinguishing between the two species.

 Left Pedipalp (male sexual organ) of Metellina mengei